lkl03/japanese-learning-app/README.md

 # Japanese Learning App

-This a NextJS App where you can search for different worldwide cities (from a local JSON file) and see their daily weather using the OpenWeatherMap API.
-In this case the styling (SASS) was provided.
+This is a simple app created with ReactJS that emulates a quiz game where you can match the japanese symbol with its meaning in English.
+Styled with TailwindCSS.

 ## Links